LoaQ: Layer-wise Output Approximation Quantization: Introduction

 \section{Introduction}

 In recent years, large-scale models have achieved remarkable breakthroughs in performance, yet these advances come with significant memory overhead, posing challenges for practical deployment.
 Model compression techniques~\cite{model_compress} have emerged as a promising solution to this problem, with post-training quantization (PTQ)~\cite{ptq} being one of the most impactful approaches.
 Within PTQ methods, layer-wise PTQ has attracted particular attention.
-By formulating quantization at the level of individual linear layers, layer-wise PTQ simplifies both the process and the associated optimization objectives.
+By formulating quantization at the linear-layer level, layer-wise PTQ simplifies both the quantization process and the optimization objectives.
 Despite this simplification, layer-wise PTQ consistently delivers strong empirical performance.
 Moreover, this approach offers significant efficiency advantages: it can quantize large-scale models within a short time using only a single GPU.
-Beyond its standalone effectiveness, layer-wise PTQ also serves as an excellent initialization for end-to-end PTQ frameworks, accelerating their convergence and thereby further enhancing the final model's performance.
+Beyond its standalone effectiveness, layer-wise PTQ also serves as an excellent initialization for end-to-end PTQ frameworks, accelerating their convergence and thereby further enhancing the performance.
 These properties collectively make layer-wise PTQ an important contributor to advancing the performance boundaries of quantized models.

-Although layer-wise PTQ methods, ranging from the classic GPTQ~\cite{gptq} to the more recent MagR~\cite{magr}, have achieved notable success, they still predominantly focus on weight approximation.
-This focus exposes a fundamental limitation: to maintain their layer-wise nature, these methods typically depend only on the input to each linear layer.
+Although layer-wise PTQ methods, from classic GPTQ~\cite{gptq} to more recent MagR~\cite{magr}, have achieved notable success, they still primarily focus on weight approximation.
+As a result, to preserve the layer-wise setting, the only additional information they leverage is the input to each linear layer.
 Consequently, they are confined to activation-aware weight approximation, which diverges from the natural objective of output approximation.
 Recent approaches, including GPTAQ~\cite{gptaq}, Qronos~\cite{qronos}, and QEP~\cite{qep}, overcome this limitation through an error-compensation strategy.
-Specifically, they modify weights to compensate for the mismatch between pre- and post-quantization inputs, while still following the forward layer-wise quantization sequence.
-By explicitly incorporating this compensation, these methods enable a more output-oriented optimization at the level of individual linear layers and ultimately achieve more accurate linear-layer output approximation.
+Specifically, they modify weights to compensate for the mismatch between pre- and post-quantization inputs.
+By explicitly incorporating this compensation, these methods enable a more output-oriented optimization at the linear-layer level and ultimately achieve more accurate linear-layer output approximation.